Bills

 This bill would revise the above definition to specify that it means acts performed or offered to be performed by an agent, as defined above, in an advisory capacity for an association, as prescribed.

-(2)Existing law requires the owner of a separate interest in a common interest development to provide specified documents to a prospective purchaser as soon as practicable before the transfer of title or execution of a real property sales contract, including a copy of all the governing documents for the association.
+(2)Existing law requires the owner of a separate interest in a common interest development to provide specified documents to a prospective purchaser as soon as practicable before the transfer of title or execution of a real property sales contract, including a copy of the report issued pursuant to the most recent inspection conducted.

 News Coverage: